swilliams11/apigee-microgateway-bluemix/docker-custom-plugins/README.md

 This directory demonstrates how to create a Microgateway Docker image with custom plugins included.

-You custom plugins should be placed in the [plugins](plugins) folder.
+Your custom plugins should be placed in the [plugins](plugins) folder.
+Make sure to execute `npm install` in the custom plugin directory before you submit the Docker build.

 ## Build Docker image with Google Cloud Platform
 ```